17 Persuasive Advertising Techniques & Examples to Boost Sales

 11. Snob Appeal

 Being a snob might not always look cool, but as an ad creator, you will love making a snob appeal ad.
 What is snob appeal in advertising?
-When it comes to your product, it’s all about capturing that luxurious, glamorous lifestyle.
+When it comes to your product, examples of snob appeal in advertising are all about capturing that luxurious, glamorous lifestyle.
 Let’s be real – some folks love feeling elite.
-Ads tapping into snob appeal create that exclusive vibe, attracting people who crave the superiority luxury items bring.
+Some persuasive popular ads tapping into snob appeal create that exclusive vibe, attracting people who crave the superiority luxury items bring.
 Think of it like the ‘Great Gatsby’ effect – everyone wants a taste of the high life.

 It can also appeal to those who crave standing out and feeling unique.
 Just look at the car sales ad for Instagram that draws in a crowd with a mindset of strong personality and distinctiveness.